 As discussed throughout this chapter, developers need tool support to analyze the behavior of the implemented code, verify architectural correctness, and check performance and scalability.
 Everything starts with the developers, and developers require the right tools to ensure that their code adheres to all defined architectural rules.
 This includes the following:

 - Java profiling tools: CPU or memory profiling allows developers to analyze the performance of their application code and to identify algorithms that don't perform well, overused or incorrectly used objects (possible causes of memory leaks), or high memory usage.

 - Tracing and diagnostic tools: These tools show how code impacts application architecture, and provide the input for architectural-rule validation.
-When developers have the same tools used later on by architects, they are able to examine performance metrics before they commit their code changes, in a process of continuous integration.
+When developers have the same tools used later on by architects, they are able to examine performance metrics before they commit their code changes, in a process of agile continuous integration.

 - Testing tools: In addition to unit tests, there are many types of tests that developers should execute on their local workstation before committing any code changes.
 Make it standard practice to run functional tests that test code through the end-user interface, as well as small-scale load tests.
 Open-source tools, such as Selenium or JMeter, are good, easy-to-use tools.

 - Real vs. test data: For data-driven applications, using a local subsetted copy of the database is often not sufficient to detect many database-related problems.
 Giving developers access to a copy of a real production-like database helps them find and eliminate data-driven problems from the start.